UT-CHG/PolyADCIRC/doc/index.rst

 ==========
 This code was originally developed for research purposes use at your own risk.
 Hopefully, the documentation is clear.
 You might find bugs I have overlooked.
-If you find something amiss please report this problem to be through GitHub or submit a fix.
+If you find something amiss please report this problem to me through GitHub or submit a fix.
 Thanks!

 This material is based upon work supported by the National Science Foundation